AlexBdx/fmcw/README.md

 1. You write your own script based on the library.
 This is expected to be hard as the documentation is lagging behind the code I write.
 2. You reuse the latest release I have for the main script.
 This is the recommended option.

-In what follows, I will describe how I use the library based on the script uploaded with release 3.1.ZZZ
+In what follows, I will describe how I use the library with 190830\_rt\_fmcw3.py, uploaded with release 3.1.ZZZ.

 ## Description of the flow